Bernardo-MG/cookiecutter-python-library/docs/source/tests.rst

     $ tox -e coverage

 The coverage environment runs the tests and then generates the coverage report.
-This will be set to `Coveralls <https://coveralls.io/>`_.
+This will be set to `Coveralls`_.
 Luckily it is easy to integrate with Travis, and when running this environment from there the report will be automatically sent with no additional complication.

 ~~~~~~~~~~~~~~~~~~~
 Documentation check